The Focal Quantal Response Equilibrium: Modeling Focality

 \subsection{Applying Regret-Averse Focal Sets}

+We now apply the focal logit equilibrium with regret-averse focal sets.
 Consider the following two-player, normal-form game studied in \cite{schotter1994laboratory}.
 Strategies and payoffs as well as observed frequencies of strategies are depicted in \autoref{fig:M1}.
 Notice that this game has two Nash equilibria, $(U, L)$ and $(D, R)$.
 However, in the experimental study of \cite{schotter1994laboratory}, the observed frequency of $(U, R)$ is the highest (with probability $0.456=0.8\times 0.57$) among all four pure strategy profiles.

 By Observation \autoref{obs4}, $F_1(\Gamma)=\{U\}$ since $4+4>0+6$ and $F_2(\Gamma)=\{R\}$ since $4+3>4+1$.
 Intuitively, $U$ is focal since $U$ returns $\$ 4$ for sure and $R$ is focal since $R$ weakly dominates $L$ for Player 2.